 Reading comics is so much fun

 Marvel and DC, Superman and Batman, Japanese and French visual novels.
 You cannot stay away from pop culture if you are not living in a wood.
 Comics characters and stories are great, so there are no reasons to neglect them.
-Why not immerse yourself in this fantastic culture?
+Why not immerse yourself in this fantastic culture and look for the best place to buy comics online?
 It’s so much fun!
 And it goes without mentioning that adding fun into the educational process is beneficial.
 When learning is associated with pleasure and enjoyment, students are more likely to stick to it.
 That is way, comics in the classroom might be a really great idea.

 Comics are pretty costly and effective learning tools because they encourage readers to participate in the process actively.
 When reading a visual novel, you never receive information but construct the entire world in real-time.
 Interacting with images, text, composition, and story, students create the meaning and make words and pictures work as one whole.
 Comics in the classroom can boost students’ creativity, encourage them to read more, and improve their interpretational and reading skills.
 Visually-represented information is extremely engaging.
 Students memorize and process it more efficiently than text.
 And the most important – children enjoy reading comics!
 As such, comic books in the classroom make kids more interested and motivated to learn.